 Would it surprise you to learn that the largest building in Kentucky is not, in fact, a building but is instead a massive cavern?
 Well, friends, it is!
 And it’s called the Louisville Mega Cavern.
-After roaming the tunnels below the streets of Cincinnati, we headed south to spend a couple days in Louisville and took an electric bike tour throughout the Louisville Mega Cavern’s 110 acres!
+After roaming the tunnels below the streets of Cincinnati during our summer road trip, we headed south to spend a couple days in Louisville and took an electric bike tour throughout the Louisville Mega Cavern’s 110 acres!

 About the Louisville Mega Cavern